catvasion/cineverse/README.md

 - [Credits](#credits)

 ## Introduction
 Welcome to Cineverse, a React project written in TypeScript and powered by the Chakra UI library.
 Cineverse is your gateway to the silver screen, where you can explore a world of movies, TV shows, and video games all in one convenient place.
 Immerse yourself in the captivating world of cinema and effortlessly discover a wide range of entertainment options.
-Customize your experience with dark mode and enjoy a visually appealing interface as you embark on your cinematic journey with Cineverse.
+Customise your experience with dark mode and enjoy a visually appealing interface as you embark on your cinematic journey with Cineverse.

 ## Installation
 ```sh